Birmingham-AI/research-compass/README.md

 ### Installing

-*1.* Clone the repository - To fetch DITTO source code, change in to directory of your choice and run:
+*1.* Clone the repository - change in to directory of your choice and run:

 ```sh
 git clone https://github.com/tkmamidi/research-compass.git